Menopause 101: What Is Menopause, How to Manage It, and Why It's Important

 What Is Menopause?

 Quite literally, the term menopause means “end of the monthly cycles.”
-It comes from Greek, where the word meno means ‘monthly’ and the word pausis means stopping.
+It comes from the Greek word meno which means ‘monthly’ and the word pausis which means stopping.
 The monthly cycle signifies the fertility period of a woman's life.
-Similar to puberty, when your body transitions to maturity and you get your period, there is a time in life when this function of your glorious body is about to retreat, and that is known as menopause.
+Similar to puberty, when your body transitions to maturity and you get your period, there is a time in life when this function is about to retreat, and that is known as menopause.
 While most of us may have heard the word and understood the term, many women have no idea that the period won’t stop altogether.
 It is a process, or better yet, a transition with three stages, and the duration of each is so different for every one of us women, just like everything else about our bodies is special and unique.

 The most expected symptom, the missed period, is actually a symptom of the transition called perimenopause.
 It is considered that you reached menopause after 12 months of consecutively missing periods.
 Additionally, the period in which the body adjusts to this change and the hormone-driven changes start to fade away is called postmenopause.
 You may ask yourself - Why is this important?
 Because each of these stages lasts several months to a year on average, and because this is a major transition of your amazing body, we know you care.
 Therefore, you want to know how to embrace it, navigate it, and what to expect.

 Peri-Menopause: How To Notice It and What To Do About It